Protecting yourself and your business from liability is a very valid concern.

 - Valuable papers and records.

 Products liability exposures: This depends on what kind of products you are manufacturing.
-If the product is used for roofing or other protective function, failure may result in a law suit.
+If the product is used for roofing or another protective function, failure may result in a lawsuit.

-Environmental impairment exposures: If you are using chemicals, paint, and solvents then they can contaminate the earth, air, and water.
-Stick to the federal and state guidelines in waste disposal.
+Environmental impairment exposures: If you are using chemicals, paint, and solvents, they can contaminate the earth, air, and water.
+Stick to the federal and state guidelines for waste disposal.

 Do you have sales people that use company vehicles?
-Do regular back ground checks on all drivers.
-Have a written procedures for using these vehicles by after hours and by family members.
+Do regular background checks on all drivers.
+Have a written procedure for using these vehicles after hours and allowing family members to use them.

-Workers compensation exposures: This can be quite high.
-Employees are tempted to remove safety guards on machinery.
+Workers' compensation exposures: This can be quite high.
+Employees might be tempted to remove safety guards on machinery if they have to work quickly.
 Accidents happen when workers rush to meet deadlines.
 People can lose a finger or a hand on a cutting machine.
 It is also easy to get cuts from sharp metal edges.
-Your employees can receive eye injuries due to metal shavings and skin irritations due to chemicals.
+Your employees can get eye injuries due to metal shavings and skin irritations due to chemicals.

 Teach your employees safe lifting habits to prevent back injuries.
-We encourage workers to wear safety glasses and must not wear jewelry or loose-fitting clothes that could easily get caught in a machine.
-Finally to avoid repetitive strain injuries, we encourage your workers to rotate through different production stations.
+We encourage workers to wear safety glasses.
+They shouldn't wear jewelry or loose-fitting clothes that could easily get caught in a machine.
+Finally, we encourage your workers to rotate through different production stations to avoid repetitive strain injuries.

-Here is the minimum recommended sheet metal companies insurance coverage:
+Here's the minimum recommended sheet metal company insurance coverage: